 If you spent 15 minutes every day running through this process you'll be so amazed at how much you get done in a short period and it will make you feel like a massive weight has been lifted off your shoulders!
 In one week I did 30 mins to an hour a day and managed to delete roughly 16 000 images from 2016 to date using this process.

-To put what I have written into practice and to make life easier for you I have done a YouTube video for you to watch so you can see exactly how I go about it.
-Check out the link below!
+To put what I have written into practice and to make life easier for you I have done a YouTube video for you to watch and a podcast added in below so you can see exactly how I go about it.
+Check out the links below!

 Until next time,

 Now that we know how to organise our files, lets explore the difference between a mirrorless and DSLR set up to see how that may improve our photography even further.
 In this piece, Andrew Beck speaks with Canon's own Roger Machin about the two set ups.